 Mpl,Rd = Wplfy/γMo

 where Wpl is the plastic modulus of the section.
 As the section assumed is built-up welded and of high depth, no rolled I section is available of this depth.
-The plastic modulus for the assumed depth is not easy to calculate (though it can be calculated).
+The plastic modulus for the assumed depth can be calculated.
 So the above equation can only be used when the assumed section is manufactured industrially by welding.

 In addition, the top flange is also subjected to a stress due to the horizontal transverse moment caused by horizontal crane surges.
 Therefore, the “flange only” method is suitable in our case.
 The horizontal transverse ultimate moment Mhu is equal to 601 kN m.

 This transverse horizontal moment is resisted by a horizontal girder formed by the connection of the 6 mm plate (acting as a web) of the walking platform (Durbar), between the top flange of the main plate girder and the tie beam at the walking-platform level.
 Distance between centre line of plate girder and the tie beam = hz = 2.5 m

 Horizontal moment of resistance = Mz,Rd = fyAfhz

 where Af = area of top flange = 900 × 55 = 49500 mm2.